DCC-EX/dcc-ex.github.io/docs/trackmanager/index.rst

 Complex Automations
 ~~~~~~~~~~~~~~~~~~~

-You could also create more complex EX-RAIL Track Manager Functions for Engine Driver Throttle Automation [Handoff] buttons
+You could also create more complex EX-RAIL Track Manager Functions for Engine Driver Throttle Automation [Handoff] buttons.
+The mode will remain until you restart the |EX-CS|.

 In a |EX-R| Automation script we could a Set a Loco Address to a specific track in DC mode and have it run on Automation through the layout.
 See the sixth Engine Driver Throttle image 'EXRAIL 202 Roundhouse to Turntable Back & Forth - Timed' [Handoff] button at the end.